oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

   **NOTE:** We have already installed the sentence transformers available from hugging face locally on your system.

-  While logged into your Operating System as the Oracle user, create a file called *vectorizeTableHFTransformers.js* and paste the following contents into the file.
+  The file *vectorizeTableHFTransformers.js*  is already on your machine.
+Below is the contents of the file.

     ```
       <copy>